pythonpioneer/JavaScritpt/array-concept/array.md

             index;  // accessing every index of array });

-- check that every element of array pass a test or not

-        arr.every(val => val < 10);  // true, if every element is less than 10, else false.

-- check that some element of array pass a test

-        arr.some(val => val < 10);  // true, if any element is less than 10, else false.

 - Filter the array on conditions

         arr.filter(val => val % 2);  // return an array of odd eleemnt